Merrimac voters OK tax override, recreational pot

 A $25,000 request to repair the roof awning at Sweetsir School also received voters’ support.

-The Public Works Department will be able to perform Americans with Disabilities Act compliance work on town sidewalks thanks to approval of a $45,000 request.
+The Public Works Department will be able to perform Americans with Disabilities Act compliance work on town sidewalks due to approval of a $45,000 request.

-The Police Department will receive a new patrol vehicle thanks to a successful $57,000 request and an additional $15,000 for firearms and training.
+The Police Department will receive a new patrol vehicle because of a successful $57,000 request and an additional $15,000 for firearms and training.

 The Fire Department will receive a new rooftop heating unit with the approval of its $65,000 request.